deliton/idt/README.md

 ## Usage

-IDB requires a config file that tells it how your dataset should be organized.
+IDT requires a config file that tells it how your dataset should be organized.
 You can create it using the following command:

 ```console
 user@admin:~$ idt init